Khang-9966/Vietnamese-LLM-instruction-datasets/README.md

 # Collection of large datasets for Vietnamese LLM Finetuning.
-These datasets have been translated into Vietnamese and created by our [5CD team] (<https://huggingface.co/5CD-AI>), hoping to assist everyone.
+These datasets have been translated into Vietnamese and created by our [5CD team](<https://huggingface.co/5CD-AI>), hoping to assist everyone.

 ## Question Datasets